SAP/openui5-docs/docs/App_Development_Using_OpenUI5_b1fbe1a.md

 ### Using OpenUI5 Sources from a Content Delivery Network

 If you don't want to download the files and don't want to include them in your deployment, you can use the online version of OpenUI5.
-For more information, see [Variant for Bootstrapping from Content Delivery Network](Variant_for_Bootstrapping_from_Content_Delivery_Network_2d3eb2f.md).
+For more information, see [2d3eb2f322ea4a82983c1c62a33ec4ae.md](_2d3eb2f.md).

 > Note:
 > You can find a list of all available OpenUI5 versions here: [https://openui5.hana.ondemand.com/versionoverview.html](https://openui5.hana.ondemand.com/versionoverview.html).